HunterPie/docs/src/_posts/2022-06-14-damage-meter-widget.md

 In both cases, your own damage is always accurate.

-> **Warning:** Only damage coming directly from weapons are accounted for, this is how the game handle these damage calculations.
+> Only damage coming directly from weapons are accounted for, this is how the game handle these damage calculations.
 HunterPie **DOES NOT** calculate anything, it just displays the values that your game calculates.
 {:.prompt-warning}

 ### Monster Hunter World